Protocol and Practice of Persons Appearing in the Court of Judge Aryeh D. Schwartz

 General Information.

-Our division is open Monday through Friday, 8:00 a.m. to 5:00 p.m., with the exception of a daily lunch break from noon to 1:30 p.m.
+My division is open Monday through Friday, 8:00 a.m. to 5:00 p.m., with the exception of a daily lunch break from noon to 1:30 p.m.

-Our Division’s telephone number is (602) 506-3892.
+The division’s telephone number is (602) 506-3892.

 Conduct.

 Be professional.
 Whether you are an attorney or representing yourself, you are expected to conduct yourself and treat others with courtesy and respect.
-This includes your communications with Court staff.
+This includes your communications with court staff.

 Be prepared.
-In preparation for every hearing, I will have reviewed the case, including any pending petitions, motions, or other pleadings.
+In preparation for every hearing, I will have reviewed the case, including any pending motions, applications, or other pleadings.
 The better prepared you are, the better the chance that the hearing will be productive.

 Communications with Division.

-If you need to reach us, call my Judicial Assistant or Courtroom Assistant at (602) 506-3892.
+If you need to reach us, call my Judicial Assistant, Stefanie Miranda, at (602) 506-3892.

 Extensions of Time and Continuances of Hearings.